joshcarp/grpctl/README.md

 ```

-this will use the service and method descriptors in `altethical.File_api_proto` to dynamically create cobra commands:
+this will use the service and method descriptors in `examplepb.File_api_proto` to dynamically create cobra commands:

 ```bash
 > examplectl --help